How To: Calculate bonuses based on years worked in MS Excel

 New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
 In this MS Excel tutorial from ExcelIsFun, the 228th installment in their series of digital spreadsheet magic tricks, you'll learn how to use the CHAR (10) function to add hard line returns (forced wrapped text) to a text formula created with the ampersand (&) and concatenation tools.

-How To: Create a sudoku puzzle in Excel with array formulas
+How To: Create dynamic sub tables in Microsoft Excel

 How To: Hide scroll bars, sheet tabs & charts in Excel